Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 Step 4: Upload Mandatory Attachments

-Time to upload the essentials: balance sheet, P&L, board report, auditor’s report, etc. This is not the time for shortcuts—missing attachments = instant rejection.
-And no one wants that.
+Time to upload the required documents: balance sheet, profit and loss (P&L) statement, board report, auditor’s report, etc. This is not the time for finding alternatives—missing attachments = instant rejection.

 Step 5: Apply Digital Signature

-Use a valid Digital Signature Certificate (DSC) of an authorised director or professional.
-No printing, no scanning, just click, sign, and you’re golden.
+Use a valid Digital Signature Certificate (DSC) of an authorized director or professional.
+No printing, no scanning, just click, sign, and you’re done.

 Step 6: Submit and Pay

 Upload your filled form, pay the filing fee online, and boom, you’re done!
-Watch out for any errors or confirmations and save your acknowledgment like a trophy.
+Watch out for any errors or confirmations, and save your acknowledgment.

 Follow these steps, and filing AOC-4 won’t just be easy; it’ll feel like you just beat the final boss of financial compliance.